 Segregate Your Network

 A basic part of network security is dividing a network into zones based on security requirements.
-This can be done using subnets within the same network, or by creating Virtual Local Area Networks (VLANs), each of which behaves like a complete separate network.
-Segmentation limits the potential impact of an attack to one zone, and requires attackers to take special measures to penetrate and gain access to other network zones.
+This can be done using subnets within the same network, or by creating Virtual Local Area Networks (VLANs), each of which behaves like a completely separate network.
+Segmentation limits the potential impact of an attack on one zone and requires attackers to take special measures to penetrate and gain access to other network zones.

 Regulate Access to the Internet via Proxy Server

 Do not allow network users to access Internet unchecked.
 Pass all requests through a transparent proxy, and use it to control and monitor user behaviour.
 Ensure that outbound connections are actually performed by a human and not a bot or other automated mechanism.
 Whitelist domains to ensure corporate users can only access websites you have explicitly approved.

 Place Security Devices Correctly

 Place a firewall at every junction of network zones, not just at the network edge.
 If you can’t deploy full-fledged firewalls everywhere, use the built-in firewall functionality of your switches and routers.
 Deploy anti-DDoS devices or cloud services at the network edge.
 Carefully consider where to place strategic devices like load balancers – if they are outside the Demilitarized Zone (DMZ), they won’t be protected by your network security apparatus.

 Network Address Translation (NAT) lets you translate internal IP addresses into addresses accessible on public networks.
 You can use it to connect multiple computers to the Internet using a single IP address.
 This provides an extra layer of security because any inbound or outgoing traffic has to go through a NAT device, and there are fewer IP addresses which make it difficult for attackers to understand which host they are connecting to.